- Chemotherapy-Induced Nausea and Vomiting (CINV)

-Feeling tired—really tired— can be tied to a number of factors:
+Feeling tired—really tired—may be tied to a number of factors:

 If you are experiencing fatigue, you should know that this is a symptom for which you can and should seek help.
 If your doctor doesn’t ask you about fatigue, be sure to bring it up.
 That’s the best way to find and treat the cause.

-To determine whether there is an underlying physical cause, your doctor may order a blood test to find out if your red blood cell count is abnormally low (anemic).
+To determine whether there is an underlying physical cause, your doctor may order a blood test to find out if your red blood cell count is abnormally low.
 If you are anemic, there are treatment options available.
 Be sure to take only treatments prescribed by your doctor.
-Don’t try to treat yourself with over-the- counter medicines for “iron-poor blood.”
+Don’t try to treat yourself with overthe- counter medicines for “iron-poor blood.”
 These medicines have not proven to be helpful.

 Mouth Sores (Mucositis)

-Radiation treatments and some types of chemotherapy can cause sores inside the mouth and on the mucous lining of the throat and digestive tract.
-Mucositis can be a serious problem because it can cause pain and infections, making it difficult to eat, drink, and swallow.
+Radiation treatments for head and neck cancer and some types of chemotherapy can cause sores inside the mouth and on the mucous lining of the throat and digestive tract.
+These sores, called mucositis, can be a serious problem because they can cause pain and infections, making it difficult to eat, drink and swallow.

-Once treatment ends, mouth sores do disappear.
-But before they fade, it’s important that you work closely with your health care team to manage this side effect of cancer treatment.
+Once treatment ends, mouth sores do disappear within a few weeks.
+But before they start and while they are present, it’s important that you work closely with your health care team to manage this side effect of cancer treatment.

 Maintaining Oral Health

-One of the key things you can to manage mucositis is to take good care of your mouth and keep it clean.
+One of the key things you can do to manage mucositis is to take good care of your mouth, including keeping it clean.
 Here are some tips:

-- If toothpaste irritates your mouth, use a mixture of ½ teaspoon salt with 4 cups water.
+• If toothpaste irritates your mouth, use a mixture of a half teaspoon of salt with four cups of water.

-- Gargling may also help.
-Use a solution made up of 1 quart plain water, ½ teaspoon table salt, and ½ teaspoon baking soda.
+• Gargling may also help.
+Use a solution made up of one quart of plain water, a half teaspoon of table salt and a half teaspoon of baking soda.

-Some people on chemotherapy experience numbness or tingling in their hands and feet, what doctors call peripheral neuropathy.
-Symptoms related to neuropathy and other types of nerve damage can include:
+Some people on chemotherapy experience numbness or tingling in their hands and feet—what doctors call peripheral neuropathy.
+Symptoms related to neuropathy and other types of nerve damage may include:

 These symptoms can build over time.
 Some people don’t notice them until they have had several chemotherapy treatments.